Join us in Denmark's underworld

 Venture north from Copenhagen to find the Danish Maritime Museum.
 This submerged building designed by the Bjarke Ingels Group (BIG) was selected as the winner of the 2014 ‘building of the year’ award by ArchDaily.
 The museum, which resembles a ship, is situated in beautiful maritime surroundings, and has been put into the ground to make sure the view of the closely-situated UNESCO world heritage site Kronborg Castle, 'Home of Hamlet', isn't blocked.

 Once a subterranean water reservoir holding 16 million litres of water, the Cisterns, also known as the only dripstone cave in Denmark, calls for the perfect underground experience for art enthusiasts.
-Enjoy this year’s exhibition by boat, for a particularly cold and wet underground adventure, as you row through the darkness and take in the atmosphere.
+The yearly exhibitions promise to be striking and beautiful contemporary art installations that are not to be missed.

 Denmark's Second World War bunkers along the West Coast of Jutland are not underground anymore, but still have an hidden feel to them.
 Built by the Germans, these bunkers were once right under the sand dunes.
 Today, the ocean has revealed these elements of military history, and as you take a stroll down the beach, it is like travelling back in time.
 While you’re at it, go explore the Tirpitz museum - a former gun bunker near Blåvand.